Harappa

-Harappa (/pa/) is an archaeological site in Punjab, Pakistan, about 24 km west of Sahiwal, that takes its name from a modern village near the former course of the Ravi River.
+Harappa (/pa/) was a settlement in Punjab, Pakistan, about 24 km west of Sahiwal, that takes its name from a modern village near the former course of the Ravi River.
 The Ravi now runs 8 km to the north.

-The city of Harappa is believed to have had as many as 23,500 residents and occupied about 150 ha with clay brick houses at its greatest extent during the Mature Harappan phase (2600 BC – 1900 BC), which is considered large for its time.
+The city of Harappa is believed to have had as many as 23,500 residents and occupied about 150 ha with clay brick houses, at its greatest extent during the Mature Harappan phase (2600 BC – 1900 BC), which is considered large for its time.

 The ancient city of Harappa was heavily damaged under British rule when bricks from the ruins were used as track ballast to construct the Lahore–Multan Railway.
 The current village of Harappa is less than 1 km from the ancient site.
 Although modern Harappa has a legacy railway station from the Raj period, it is a small crossroads town of 15,000 people today.
 In 2004, the site was added to the tentative list for UNESCO World Heritage Sites.
 In 2005, a controversial amusement park scheme at the site was abandoned when builders unearthed many archaeological artefacts during the early stages of building work.